 When a skeleton to be analyzed contains at least one unrealized node, one of these nodes is selected as the "test node", and the subsequent skeletons are determined based on four distinct strategies for resolving (or at least making progress at resolving) the problem at the test node.
 The strategies focus on a critical term, a sub-value of the reception value that is a specific problem for derivability.
+The critical term may be a freshly generated value, which was generated by a regular participant but is subsequently found in a different message context than any in which it is known to have been transmitted.
+It may also be an encrypted (or digitally signed) unit, which must be generated on some regular strand unless the generating key is compromised.
+This inference builds in the assumption that cryptographic operators have an authentication value, as a symmetric encryption may be an authenticated encryption.
+CPSA always interprets an encryption operator as guaranteeing authenticity, unless the key is compromised.

-Only certain kinds of sub-values may be of interest, specifically, those which are carried.
+Only certain kinds of sub-values may be of interest as critical terms, specifically, those which are carried.
 The notion of a carried sub-term can be defined recursively: a term carries itself, a pair carries either of its components, and an encryption carries its plaintext.